cbrownsey/ghost-gc/README.md

 The `Gc` is capable of holding any type which implements the `Collect` trait, which includes most types which do not contain interior mutability.

+This library is more or less a rewrite of [gc-arena](https://lib.rs/crates/gc-arena), with additional nightly features, such as the allocator api, and pointer metadata, to make the garbage collected pointers store the metadata on the heap.